lbraglia/protgen/templates/spirit2025.md

 *Sources of funding and other support (eg, supply of drugs)*

-The study is financed by our institution, AUSL RE - IRCCS through [**CHECK: fondi di reparto per assicurazione?**]
+The study is financed by our institution, AUSL RE - IRCCS

 [**CHECK: altri finanziamenti?**]